RADESH626/black-noise-nextjs/memory-bank/activeContext.md

 2.  **Modified `src/app/api/auth/[...nextauth]/route.js`**:
     *   In the `authorize` callback, changed `rol: null` to `rol: Rol.PROVEEDOR` for authenticated suppliers.
     *   Refactored the `authorize` callback to correctly handle users with `rol: PROVEEDOR`: If a `Usuario` with `rol: PROVEEDOR` is authenticated, it now explicitly fetches the associated `Proveedor` document and sets `isSupplier: true` and `proveedorId` in the session object returned by `authorize`.
 This ensures `isSupplier` is correctly `true` for suppliers.
-3.  **Modified `src/app/acciones/PedidoActions.js`**: Applied `JSON.parse(JSON.stringify())` to the data returned by `guardarPedido` and `toPlainObject` to the data returned by `obtenerPedidosPorProveedorId` to ensure all Mongoose documents and `ObjectId`s are converted to plain JavaScript objects with string IDs before being passed to client components.
+3.  **Modified `src/app/acciones/PedidoActions.js`**: Applied `JSON.parse(JSON.stringify())` to the data returned by `guardarPedido` and `toPlainObject` to the data returned from `obtenerPedidosPorProveedorId` to ensure all Mongoose documents and `ObjectId`s are converted to plain JavaScript objects with string IDs before being passed to client components.
 4.  **Reverted temporary debugging changes**: All temporary changes in `src/app/proveedor/pedidos/page.jsx` and `src/middleware.js` have been reverted.

 ### Files Modified: